Mailman (City Letter Carrier)

 I'm 32 and have been a city letter carrier for seven years now.
 I've become very unsatisfied by the job.
 I just don't want to deal with the bad new england winters and the physical nature of the job anymore.
 Have you ever felt this way?

-Asked by JD about 11 years ago
+Asked by JD over 11 years ago

 JD, good job for sticking with it for 7 years so far.
 There are many people who couldn't handle even one NE winter.
 I have trouble myself with the very cold weather, plus snow, and ice.
 The LLVs are horrible with snow in handling especially on any inclines.
 I have felt the way you have several times, and I have also felt the opposite as well (meaning I love the career).
 I admit it is difficult at times when you aren't feeling satisfied to stick with this career.
 Here is my advice, but keep in mind I don't know your personal living/financial situation.
 Being a city carrier and making apprx $50K+ a year seems to be a decent salary with benefits and union protections.
 I know it's a physically hard job, but you could apply to transfer to a less harsh area climate wise.
 My parents have been a big influence on me when I was on the verge of resigning on a few occasions.
 They said that it won't be easy to find a similar paying job without any special skills.
 I've also had to seek professional help in the past couple of years which has been worthwhile.
 This is probably more information then you want to know but as of now I am glad that I didn't go through with the rash decision of quitting the USPS.
 Have you thought about switching to the clerk craft?
 Would you rather maybe work inside as a Sales and Service Associate?
 There are pros and cons to that as well.
 I do feel bad for anybody who is unhappy with their position, but am hopeful they can stick with it and maybe their feelings will change for the better.
 I would have a very hard time working too long if I weren't satisfied at the position.
 Please try to keep your head up and dress appropriately for the weather.
 Thanks for writing.